HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Abstract

 \section{Abstract}

 Tabular data contains rich structural semantics and plays a crucial role in organizing and manipulating information.
-To better capture these structural semantics, this paper introduces the \textbf{H}ybr\textbf{I}d-modal \textbf{P}reference o\textbf{P}timizati\textbf{O}n (\method{}) model, which represents tables using both text and image, and optimizes MLLMs to effectively learn more comprehensive table information from these multiple modalities.
-Specifically, \method{} samples model responses from hybrid-modal table representations and designs a modality-consistent sampling strategy to enhance response diversity and mitigate modality bias during DPO training.
-Experimental results on table question answering and table fact verification tasks demonstrate the effectiveness of \method{}, achieving a 4\% improvement over various table reasoning models.
-Further analysis reveals that \method{} not only enhances reasoning abilities based on unimodal table representations but also facilitates the extraction of crucial and distinct semantics from different modal representations.
-All data and codes are available at \url{https://github.com/NEUIR/HIPPO}.
+Recent methods employ Multi-modal Large Language Models (MLLMs) to address table-related tasks across various modalities of table representations.
+However, existing studies mainly focus on exploring the table understanding ability of MLLMs using unimodal representations, which limits further exploration of multi-modal representations to enable more effective table reasoning.
+To better capture structural semantics from the tabular data, this paper introduces the \textbf{H}ybr\textbf{I}d-modal \textbf{P}reference o\textbf{P}timizati\textbf{O}n (\method{}) model, which represents tables using both text and image, optimizing MLLMs by learning more comprehensive table information from these multiple modalities.
+Specifically, \method{} samples MLLM responses from hybrid-modal table representations and designs a modality-consistent sampling strategy to enhance response diversity and mitigate modality bias during Direct Preference Optimization (DPO) training.
+Experiments on table question answering and table fact verification tasks demonstrate the effectiveness of \method{}, achieving a 4\% improvement over various table reasoning models.
+Further analysis reveals that \method{} not only enhances the table reasoning capability based on unimodal representations but also facilitates the extraction of complementary semantics across modalities.
+The code is available at \url{https://github.com/NEUIR/HIPPO}.